Key takeaways

 - Eligibility criteria for $700 loan on the same day

-- Applying for a $700 loan with bad credit
+- Applying for a $700 loan with less than ideal credit

 - What to watch out for